poojahira/image-captioning-bottom-up-top-down/README.md

 <h1> Image captioning using Bottom-up, Top-down Attention</h1>

-This is a PyTorch implementation of Image Captioning using Bottom-up, Top-down Attention as described by <a href=http://www.panderson.me/up-down-attention>Anderson et. al.</a>.
+This is a PyTorch implementation of <a href=http://www.panderson.me/up-down-attention> Bottom-up and Top-down Attention for Image Captioning</a>.
 Training and evaluation is done on the MSCOCO Image captioning challenge dataset.
 Bottom up features for MSCOCO dataset are extracted using Faster R-CNN object detection model trained on Visual Genome dataset.
 Pretrained bottom-up features are downloaded from <a href =https://github.com/peteanderson80/bottom-up-attention>here</a>.
 Modifications made to the original model:
 <ul>
   <li> ReLU activation instead of Tanh gate in Attention model</li>
-  <li> Discriminative supervision in addition to cross-entropy loss</li>
+  <li> Discriminative supervision in addition to cross-entropy loss</li></ul>
-<\ul>

 <h3> Results obtained </h3>